morph1sm/vam-scenery/README.md

 - browse all downloaded scenes visually in a gallery inside VaM
 - sort and search your scenes
-- preview .vac files without polluting your VaM installation with random files
+- preview .vac files
-- install .vac files consistently to prevent errors
+- TODO: install .vac files in a consistent structure to improve referencing scene dependencies
-- list your currently installed plugins, assets, textures, etc. and see what scenes depend on them
+- TODO: list your currently installed plugins, assets, textures, etc. and see what scenes depend on them
-- move scenes without breaking presets
+- TODO: move scenes without breaking presets
-- analyze and repair scenes with broken references
+- TODO: analyze and repair scenes with broken references

 ## Requirements